edavis10/redmine-budget-plugin/README.markdown

 * Ability to add the Deliverable column to the Main Issues list, including sorting and filtering by Deliverable name
 * Adding the billable rate to project members on a per project basis

+## Getting the plugin

+A copy of the plugin can be found in the [downloads](https://projects.littlestreamsoftware.com/projects/list_files/redmine-budget) at Little Stream Software and also on [GitHub](http://github.com/edavis10/redmine-budget-plugin/tree/master).

 ## Install

 0. Before installing, make sure you are running Redmine after r1796.